crabshank/Cheat-engine-tools/readme.md

 ## tprint.lua

-Allows you to print whole lua tables, values (even of "userdata" type).
+Allows you to print whole lua tables, values (even of "userdata" type, but only shows methods [and not properties; check celua.txt for these].).
 Credit to ripter.

 ## maxScan.lua